eu-digital-green-certificates/dgc-gateway/src/main/resources/publication/Readme.txt

         ∟ CC
           ∟ 6493815d2ecfdbab6507e541a5f53e68b03d057b45e16d39b35b91ee61f78ab0.pem

-3. How to verify integrity of DCC
+3. How to verify the integrity of DCC
     A. Extract Signature from DCC
     B. Get KID from DCC, Convert Base64 string to hex, search for DSC file starting with the resulting hex string
     C. Verify that DCC was signed by the DSC
     D. Verify that the matching DSC was issued by one of the CSCA

-4. How to verify integrity of this archive
+4. How to verify the integrity of this archive
     This archive and all of its contents are signed by a certificate of the European Commission.
-    The signature file will be seperatly distributed.
+    The signature file will be separately distributed.
 You can find it on the same download page as this archive ([URL]).
-    The signature file contains a base64 encoded CMS-Message with detached payload (PKCS#7).
+    The signature file contains a base64 encoded CMS-Message with a detached payload (PKCS#7).

     There are two options to verify the integrity of the archive: